-- There is a significant number of Supply Meter Points that have not had a valid read accepted in the 27 month period; - > The consumption (sum of the AQs) across these Supply Meter Points is significant; - Most of the Supply Meter Points are in 01ND and 01PD sub-EUC bands; and - Most of the consumption (AQs) is in 01ND or 09 sub-EUC bands.
+- There is a significant number of Supply Meter Points that have not had a valid read accepted in the 33 month period; - The consumption (sum of the AQs) across these Supply Meter Points is significant; - Most of the Supply Meter Points are in 01ND and 01PD sub-EUC bands; and - Most of the consumption (AQs) is in 01ND or 09 sub-EUC bands.

-We also obtained a snapshot of all Supply Meter Points that had not had a meter read since April 2018, as at September 2020.
-The results for this are summarised below.
+We also obtained a snapshot of all Supply Meter Points that had not had a meter read since April 2018, as at June 2020 and September 2020.